Translated by Jane Aitken and Emily Boyce

 We listened with great interest to the five-track demo tape you sent us at the beginning of the summer.
-Your work is precise and very professional, and although it needs quite a bit of work, you already have a sound that is distinctive.
+Your work is precise and very professions, and although it needs quite a bit of work, you already have a sound that is distinctive.
 The track we were most impressed by was ‘Such Stuff as Dreams Are Made On’.
 You have managed to blend new wave and cold wave whilst adding your own rock sound.

 Please get in touch with us so that we can organise a meeting.

 Oh, what might have been.
 Alain then remembers the tape – Aargh!
 He’d had a copy on a shelf for years, but eventually threw it out.
 ‘Idiot, idiot, idiot.’

 The Holograms had one girl and four boys: Alain on guitar, drummer Stanislas, Frédéric on synths who wrote the music, bassist Sébastien and singer Bérengère.
 They were supplemented by lyricist Pierre and managed by Pierre’s brother JBM, a diverse group who had music in common.

 Alain can’t help wonder if they could have made it, like their idol David Bowie who had just died (a little bit of topicality there!).
 They had all gone in separate directions, never having heard back from the record company.
 Alain feels compelled to find them all again, surely one of them will still have a copy of the tape too.
 I couldn’t help thinking of the line from The Blues Brothers – ‘We’re getting the band back together,’ but it’s not going to be that easy thirty-three years later.